atrodo/teaching_robots_drumming/_posts/2020-02-20-improving-melody-extraction.md

 to the final note, and when the code decides to end the note, it chooses the note that was the best note the most times over that period.
-For example, this means if a note starts at A6, bounces between A5 and A6 for the first couple sub-beats but settles on A5 for the remainder of the period, the code will not chose A5 instead of discarding the first part of the note as every note is required to be at least 2 sub-beats long.
+For example, this means if a note starts at A6, bounces between A5 and A6 for the first couple sub-beats but settles on A5 for the remainder of the period, the code will chose A5 instead of discarding the first part of the note as every note is required to be at least 2 sub-beats long.